aszepieniec/stark-anatomy/docs/stark.md

 [0](index) - [1](overview) - [2](basic-tools) - [3](fri) - **4** - [5](rescue-prime) - [6](faster)

 [^1]: It is worth ensuring that the trace evaluation domain is disjoint from the FRI evaluation domain, for example by using the coset-trick.
-However, if overlapping subgroups are used for both domains, then $\omega^{1 / \rho} = \omicron$ and $\omega$ generates the larger domain whereas $\omicron$ generates the smaller one.
+However, if overlapping subgroups are used for both domains, then $\omega^{\rho} = \omicron$ and $\omega$ generates the larger domain whereas $\omicron$ generates the smaller one.